jspsych/eyetracking-utils/README.md

 extract_meshes_to_tfrecords(in_path = path/to/jpg/directory, out_path = path/to/empty/directory)
 ```

-This will create a directory of TFRecord files with one file per subject.
+This creates a directory of TFRecord files with one file per subject.

 Using functions from the `dataset_utils.py` file, you can create TensorFlow datasets from the directory of TFRecord files: